 INIT_SCRIPTenvironment variable in the delegate YAML.

-INIT_SCRIPTenvironment variable to the StatefulSet (legacy delegate) or deployment (immutable delegate) object in the delegate YAML, and add your Helm chart installation script.
+INIT_SCRIPTenvironment variable to the StatefulSet (legacy delegate) or deployment (delegate with an immutable image type) object in the delegate YAML, and add your Helm chart installation script.

 For information on using

 INIT_SCRIPT, go to Build custom delegate images with third-party tools.

 For information on installing Helm charts, go to Helm's documentation for Helm Install.

 Add the Helm local repo environment variable to delegate YAML

 You need to provide the path to the local chart in the delegate YAML using the